janderss0n/ml_model_as_azure_web_service/README.md

 # How this project is done
+## OBS: If you already have a trained model saved as a pickle file, move it to a subfolder called output and go to 3 for deployment.
+Step 1 and 2 are simple examples of data preprocessing and model training.
 1. Get the data: I downloaded the data into my directory and called the file train.csv.
 Preprocess the data: I use the script called process_data.py for the data preprocessing.
 This script removes all columns containing nan values and removes all columns not containing numbers.
 This it splits the training data into a train, test and validation dataset.
 Each dataset is written to a csv file into a subfolder called data.